 The chitosan samples that were deacetylated once (CS-DD1) and twice (CS-DD2) had clear color variations, as seen in Figures 4a and 4b.
 The CS-DD2 product was bright white, whereas the CS-DD1 product was ivory yellow.
 Both products shared the trait of being odorless.
-Additionally, through the acid-base titration method, the deacetylation degree of CS-DD1 sample was 79.68% and the deacetylation degree of CS-DD2 sample was 91.48%, which were much higher than those of CS-DD1 sample.
+Through the acid-base titration method, the deacetylation degree of CS-DD1 sample was 79.68% and the deacetylation degree of CS-DD2 sample was 91.48%, which were much higher than those of CS-DD1 sample.
+The extraction process with two deacetylation steps achieved an overall extraction efficiency of chitosan from shrimp shells of 53.28%.